Integrated Dual Disorders Treatment (IDDT) In Addiction Recovery

 DrugFree.org explains that up to 75% of citizens in the United States who seek addiction treatment also have dual existing mental disorders.
 This data was collected by drugfree.org through the Center for Substance Abuse Treatment.
 Although this information is available for all of the medical world and government to read about, there is still sadly, very little help out there in terms of IDDT treatment, making it hard to come through one’s addiction unscathed when coping with other issues as well.

 While it may not be simple to find the right therapy or physician during this time of recovery, it isn’t impossible.
-There are other options, such as intensive outpatient treatments and other forms of recovery methods which do help the patient focus on more than one disorder at a time.
+There are other options, such as intensive outpatient treatment and other forms of recovery methods which do help the patient focus on more than one disorder at a time.
 Many of these programs provide assistance when the patient leaves the treatment center through:

 Ongoing Care For Dual Disorders